 I remember reading that card and thinking that I should be the one sending her a card.
 Yes, I said thank you to her each week when she arrived or as she left.
 I hugged her and told her how much I appreciated what she was doing to help my daughter and to give me a break.
 I tried to make her feel appreciated.
 However, it occurred to me that a hand-written, heart-felt card might have made her feel special and particularly loved and appreciated.

 Whether you’re reading this at Thanksgiving or some other time of the year, I challenge you to set aside a few minutes each day to help your children write thank you cards and mail them (or hand deliver them if you’d rather) to people who are important to them.
 I personally love the idea of mailing them, but a hand-delivered note is always nice too!

 Good news!
-There aren’t any rigid rules for this challenge!
-You can do it in whatever way bests fits your family.
+There aren’t any rigid rules for this thankfulness project challenge!
+You can do it in whatever way best fits your family.
 But here’s what I suggest:

-- Decide how many days you want to work on this project.
+- Decide how many days you want to work on this thankfulness project.
 For example, you might decide for each child to write one letter each day for a week.